 The statewide PREA coordinator has worked closely with the state's facilities in preparing them for their upcoming audits.
-The site coordinator states, "She (the statewide coordinator) has been of great help and has worked hard to make sure we are aware of the standards and compliance requirements."
+The site coordinator states, "The internal audit helped a lot."

-During this interview, the site coordinator was able to walk this auditor through WERDCC's coordinated response and gave several examples of how this response has come into play at this facility.
+During this interview, the site coordinator was able to walk this auditor through WMCC's coordinated response and gave several examples of how this response has come into play at this facility.

-115.11(c) N/A WERDCC only operates one facility.
+115.11(c) N/A WMCC only operates one facility.